National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 All research results derived from N3C data–including summary tables, figures, and logs–must be reviewed to ensure they don't inadvertently leak any patient-level data.
 The review will check for the policy requirements described above (such as cell sizes less than 20 being masked), and when approved you will be able to download tabular data as a comma-separated-values (CSV) file, images as PDF or PNG, and logs as plain text.

-The submission and export process is described in detail in the [How to download results outside the Enclave training module](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.e7b83a8c-545e-49ac-8714-f34bfa7f7767?view=focus&Id=15) (Enclave access required), but we'll provide a brief overview here.
+The submission and export process is described in detail in the [How to download results outside the Enclave training module](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.e7b83a8c-545e-49ac-8714-f34bfa7f7767?view=focus&Id=15) {{< fa lock title="Link requires an N3C Enclave account" >}}, but we'll provide a brief overview here.

 #### Submitting a Download Request